-But though the troops of our column were unused to the iron hail of missels [sic], they stood like a wall of fire as seven thousand to thirty thousand - with twenty thousand as reserve, of the best troops of the rebel army hurled upon them.
+the iron hall of missels, they stood like a wall of fire as seven thousand to thirty thousand - with twenty thousand as reserve, of the best troops of the rebel army hurled upon them.
 And after a most terrible conflict, in which almost every man was baptised with the blood of his comrade, they were, as Gen. French quietly yet proudly expressed it, as he looked upon his brave men, "unbroken and exultant".
 During the fight 60 rounds of cartridges were expended, when Gen. Richardson sent up two regiments of Gen. Howard to reinforce them.
-The Irish regiment of Gen. Meagher were much shattered in the conflict, and nobly sustained a reputation for gallantry and courage.
+The Irish regiments of Gen. Maagher were much shattered in the conflict, and nobly sustained a reputation for gallantry and courage.